Career Timeline

 Recognition & Speaking

-His work has been recognized by
+Jacob and his work has been recognized by

 Crain‘s Chicago Business